vrc-get/vrc-get/docs/vpm-spec.md

 ## Abstract

-The VRChat Package Manager (VPM) is a package manager for UPM Packages developed by VRChat to distribute VRChat SDK, which is proprietary software, based on Hypertext Transfer Protocol (HTTP).
+The VRChat Package Manager (VPM) is a package manager architecture for UPM Packages developed by VRChat to distribute VRChat SDK based on Hypertext Transfer Protocol (HTTP).
-This document describes the overall architecture of VPM, defines how the VPM Client should work, and how the package repository should provide packages.
+This document describes the overall architecture of VPM, how the VPM Client should work, and how the package repository should provide packages based on vrc-get developers' research.
-In addition, this document describes extensions of the vpm implemented by vrc-get.
+In addition, this document describes extensions of the VPM implemented by vrc-get.
 Please note that this document is not provided by VRChat, is provided by vrc-get developers, a third party VPM Client developers.

 ## 1. Introduction
 ### 1.1.
 Purpose
-The VRChat Package Manager is a package manager developed by VRChat and widely used by VRChat community.
+The VRChat Package Manager is a package manager developed by VRChat and widely used by the VRChat community.
 However, the VRChat Creator Companion (VCC), the official VPM implementation, has several bugs that make it hard to know the VPM Client should work.
 Therefore, vrc-get developers assume the best VPM behavior based on the behavior of VCC, and [[VCC Docs]].
-This document describes the vrc-get developers' understanding of the VPM and vrc-get extensions.
+This document describes the vrc-get developers' understanding of the VPM and vrc-get extensions for future VPM Client developers and VPM Repository developers.

 ### 1.2.
 Core Concepts
 The VPM provides a simple way to distribute UPM packages.